Tyler Beede: Long Island Ducks

 On June 13, 2025, Beede signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 In five starts for Long Island, Beede posted a 2-1 record and 5.48 ERA with 26 strikeouts across 21 1/3 innings pitched.

 Diablos Rojos del México

 On July 11, 2025, Beede signed with the Diablos Rojos del México of the Mexican League.
+In three starts for the Diablos, he struggled to a 1-2 record and 7.43 ERA with three strikeouts across 13 1/3 innings pitched.
+Beede was released by México on July 29.

+Chicago Cubs

+On December 26, 2025, Beede signed with the Toros de Tijuana of the Mexican League.
+However on January 12, 2026, Beede signed a minor league contract with the Chicago Cubs.
+On March 23, Beede was released by the Cubs prior to the start of the regular season.
+On April 7, he re-signed with the Cubs on a new minor league contract.
+Beede made 13 appearances for the Triple-A Iowa Cubs, posting a 2-2 record and 12.71 ERA with 22 strikeouts across 22 2/3 innings pitched.
+He was released by Chicago on June 26.

 Personal life

 Beede's father, Walter, was drafted by the Chicago Cubs out of high school in the 13th round of the 1981 major league draft as a first baseman, and played a year in the minor leagues.
 He coached at Becker College in Worcester, Massachusetts, from 2001 to 2008.

 Beede married actress Allie DeBerry in November 2017.
 Their son was born in September 2022.